Technigo/project-todos/README.md

 A project using Redux to build a Todo app, where its possible to add tasks, list tasks and toggle whether a task is done or not, a counter that counts the number of tasks and whats left todo, as well as a clear all button, built using reducers, dispatch and useSelector.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 Learning objectives:
 * How to structure a redux store